 9-18-1838 Zaandam, NED - 2-5-1888 Arnhem, NEDBack to Artist IndexView Artists Paintings

-Anton Rudolf Mauve was apprenticed to the painter Pieter Frederik van Os followed by Wouter Verschuur.
-In his further development he worked with Paul Gabriël, painting from nature, and they regularly stayed and worked together at Oosterbeek, the 'Dutch Barbizon'.
-He was a friend of Jozef Israëls and Willem Maris.
+Anton Rudolf Mauve was apprenticed to the painter Pieter Frederik van Os followed by Wouter Verschuur and later he worked with Paul Gabriël, painting from nature, and they regularly stayed and worked together at Oosterbeek, the 'Dutch Barbizon'.

-In the last two years of his life Anton Rudolf Mauve settled in the village of Laren in the region surrounding Hilversum called het Gooi.
-The group of painters who settled there, including Jozef Israëls and Albert Neuhuys, came to be known collectively as the Larense School and the region around het Gooi was dubbed 'Mauve land' as far afield as the United States.
-Mauve will have influenced many other painters one of whom was the Scottish painter, Robert McGregor.
+In the last two years of his life, Anton Rudolf Mauve settled in the village of Laren in the region called Het Gooi.
+The group of painters who lived there, including Jozef Israëls, Willem Maris, and Albert Neuhuys, came to be known as the Larense School and the region around het Gooi was called 'Mauve land'.

-Anton Rudolf Mauve was married to van Gogh's cousin Ariëtte (Jet) Sophia Jeannette Carbentus, and he was a major influence on Vincent van Gogh, who revered him.
-He is mentioned, directly or indirectly, in 152 of Van Gogh's letters, only surpassed by the mention of Jean Francois Millet at 170 times.
+Anton Rudolf Mauve was married to Van Gogh's cousin (Jet) Jeannette Carbentus, and he was a major influence on Vincent van Gogh, he is mentioned in 152 of Van Gogh's letters, only surpassed by the mention of Jean Francois Millet at 170 times.

-Van Gogh spent three weeks at Mauve's studio at the end of 1881 and during that time he made his first experiments in painting under Mauve's tutelage, first in oils and then early the next year in watercolor.
-Anton Rudolf Mauve continued to encourage him and lent him money to rent and furnish a studio, but later grew cold towards him and did not return a number of letters.
-Nevertheless, van Gogh continued to hold Anton Rudolf Mauve in very high esteem and dedicated one of his most iconic paintings to Mauve's memory after hearing of his sudden passing, two years before he shot himself.
+Van Gogh spent three weeks at Mauve's studio at the end of 1881 and during that time he made his initial try at painting under Mauve's instruction, at first in oils and then early the next year in watercolor.
+Anton Rudolf Mauve lent him money to rent and furnish a studio and continued to encourage him, but later grew cold towards him and did not return a number of letters.
+Nevertheless, Van Gogh who revered him dedicated one of his most notable artworks to Mauve's memory after learning of his sudden passing, two years before he shot himself.